Coefficients-Preserving Sampling for Reinforcement Learning with Flow Matching: Related Work

 \subsection{Diffusion Sampler}

 Efficient sampling is a critical research area for diffusion models.
 Samplers can be broadly categorized by the numerical methods they adapt.
 Foundational approaches like DDPM (\cite{ho2020denoising}) established the paradigm but were slow.
 Denoising Diffusion Implicit Models (\cite{songd2021enoising}) provided one of the first major speed improvements by formulating a deterministic sampling process.
 Subsequently, a significant body of work has focused on applying and adapting sophisticated ordinary differential equation (ODE) solvers.
 For instance, first-order methods like the Euler solver (\cite{song2021score}) offer speed at the cost of accuracy, while second-order methods like Heun's method (\cite{karras2022elucidating}) provide a better balance.
 High-order solvers, such as DPM-Solver (\cite{lu2022dpm, lu2025dpm}), have become popular for their dramatic reduction in required sampling steps.
-Another effective approach is the predictor-corrector framework, exemplified by UniPC (\cite{zhao2023unipc}), which unifies these two steps to achieve robust and high-quality generation with minimal function evaluations.
+Concurrent work \cite{zheng2025rethinking} unifies all previous samplers by coefficient matrices, which are formulated by a similar rule with our proposed Coefficient-Preserving Sampling.